RhysCAllen/CAMI-AMBER-w-custom-assemblies/pipeline-single-sample-taxon-bin.md

 ###### Step 2: Create a bins-to-contigs mapping file from sourmash classifications

    This procedure assumes each contig is its own bin.
 This is because AMBER requires being able to map the bin number to each contig. ???

+ >>> > "But actually naming the taxon per contig is optional, right?

+All we need are SEQID (reads), BINID, TAXID

+So, we could try this:

+for each bin, list contigs. ← VEBA for each bin, list taxa. ← sourmash for each contig, list reads. ← .sam file

+So, the contigs would only be used to tell us which reads are in a bin.
+Ohhh but we wouldn't know which reads go to which taxa, unless we used contigs for that.
+And the only way to know which taxa go per contig, is to use singleton bins. "

+But, presumably we can use SEQID reads to BINID, e.g. the genome binning challenge.
+No taxonomy, but can evaluate multi-bins?
+Yes, because we have contigs per bin and reads per contig.
+No taxon-per-contig needed for the genome binning challenge.
+>>> >

    See Appendix 2 for example of how sourmash files were created.